This article was taken from our archives. It first appeared in the July 1999 issue of The Bermudian. It appears here exactly as it did originally.

 Cameron’s last films were 1973’s A Warm December and 1976’s The Message.
 After those two films, Cameron gave up his acting career cold, having at last found “that something” he was looking for.

 “Once I became a Baha’I, showbiz became secondary to me,” he says.
-“Roy Stines in Bermuda introduced me, and I declared at his house.
+“Roy Stines in Bermuda introduced me, and I declared at the home of our friends, the Munsiffs in London.
 I suppose I was intrigued by the Baha’I concept of one single race of people and one religion; there is one God no matter what you are, all are embraced, and women are equal.
 I love the fact there is progressive revelation.”

 Cameron moved his wife Audrey and their five children to the Solomon Islands, where they lived for 15 years, helping to spread his new-found religion.
 To support his family, he bought an ice cream business, Be Cool Dairy, which their son Simon continues to run successfully today.